codelabsab/rust-ocpp/README.md

    This command will compile the library and its dependencies.
 If the build is successful, you will find the compiled artifacts in the `target/debug` directory.

-4. Run the tests on both versions:
+4. Run the tests on all versions:

    ```bash
    cargo test --all-features

    ```

-   This command will execute the tests for both OCPP versions.
+   This command will execute the tests for all OCPP versions.
 If all tests pass, it means that the library is functioning correctly.

 5. Build a specific version: